 · In order to comply with court and tribunal rules, all documentation relevant to any issues in litigation, however potentially damaging to your case, have to be preserved and may be required to be made available to the other side.
 This aspect of proceedings is known as ‘disclosure’.
 Subject to this, we will not reveal confidential information about your case except as provided by these terms of business and where, for example, your opponent is ordered to pay your costs, we have to meet obligations to reveal details of the case to them and to the court.

 · Our aim is to offer all our clients an efficient and effective service at all times.
 Our clients and our staff are of first importance to us.
+If you would like to make a complaint please see our complaints policy.
 We hope that you will be pleased with the work we do for you.
 However, should there be any aspect of our service with which you are unhappy, please raise your concern in the first place with Mrs Coral Williams.
 If you still have queries or concerns, please contact our Legal Secretary, Ms Alisha Clarke to whom any final difficulty can be reported.

 · We will aim to communicate with you by such method as you may request.
 We may need to virus check discs or email.
 Unless you withdraw consent, we will communicate with others when appropriate by e-mail but we cannot be responsible for the security of correspondence and documents sent by e-mail.

 · The Data Protection Act requires us to advise you that your particulars are held on our database.
 We may, from time to time, use these details to send you information, which we think might be of interest to you.

 · Following the coming into force of the General Data Protection Regulation (GDPR) on the 25th May 2018 I am sending to you a copy of this Firm’s Privacy Notice with these terms and conditions.